CAC / CPA

 CAC represents the total cost associated with acquiring a new customer.
 It encompasses all marketing and sales expenses incurred to convert a potential customer into a paying one.
 Here's a simplified formula for calculating CAC:

-CAC = Total Customer Acquisition Costs / Number of Customers Acquired
+CAC = Total Cost of Customer Acquisition / Number of New Customers Acquired

 What's Included in CAC?